estfernan/boost/docs/sv_gene_detection.rst

      ## p-value in favor of a spatially-variable pattern: <0.001

 The outputs include the p-values under different kernel function settings.
-Combined p-value is the criteria for determining whether a gene is SV gene or not.
-If the output combined p-value is less than 0.05, we infer that it is SV gene.
+Combined p-value is the criteria for determining whether a gene is an SV gene or not.
+If the output combined p-value is less than 0.05, we infer that it is an SV gene.
 In this example, the combined p-value is less than 0.001, indicating strong evidence that gene 'Doc2g' is an SV gene.

 SpatialDE

 SpatialDE method assumes the expression data are normally distributed.
-Instead of TSS normalization method, we need to use log-VST to normalize the data.
+So instead of TSS normalization method, we need to use log-VST choice to normalize the data.
 This normalization method includes stabilizing the variance of counts data and regressing out the effect of library size.
 ::
     normalized_count_log_vst <- normalize.st(count, scaling.method = "log-VST")

     norm_expr <- normalized_count_log_vst[, 'Doc2g']

-SpatialDE requires the normalized expression count for one gene and the location information $T$ as inputs.
+SpatialDE requires the normalized expression counts for one gene and the location information :math:`T` as inputs.
 ::
    result_spatialde <- SpatialDE(norm_expr, sample_info, gene.name = 'Doc2g')